taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 1: Manufacturing Doc Requests.md

 The CK ECR Window should now be configured and appear as shown in the figure below.

 ![alt text](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/img/CK%20ECRs.png "CK ECR Example")

+Your ECR dashboard is now set up and ready to use.
+Document requests will appear via ECR in each respective window.